Are you hungry all the time, even after you’ve just eaten? Do you feel hunger cravings that no type or amount of food can ever fulfill?

 Wondering why this is the case?
 There are many reasons.
 One of which may relate to how stress increases cortisol secretion.
 This hormone increases appetite and food cravings.

-In addition to emotional stress factors, stress can also come from other areas of our lives such as poor nutrient balance, not fueling well enough for our workouts, or even higher intake of things like caffeine and alcohol—especially if we aren’t tolerating them well.
+In addition to emotional stress factors, stress can also come from other areas of our lives such as poor nutrient balance, not fueling well enough for our workouts, or even higher intake of things like caffeine and alcohol—especially if you aren’t tolerating them well.

 - For more detailed tips on understanding stress and stress-reduction, check out our article all about stress.